0x9u/blackboxfrontend/whats left.md

 - fix delete msg breaks infinite scroll
 - fix delete and edit msg for dont save chat history
 - fix contents not loading unless clicked when reconnected
+- isfulfilled not working
+- mentions not working in dms - fixed
+- dm not reopening when user sends msg

+# attachments
 - show download option for image and video
 - support embed audio

+# etc
+- redirect user back if token fails

 # maybe
 - have option to prevent non friends from dming